hofstadter-io/cuetorials.com/content/overview/scope-and-visibility.md

 Cue will reference a value from the nearest enclosing scope.
 Some quirks are:

-- fields without quotes you can reference as identifiers
+- fields without quotes you can reference as identifiers and with dot notation
-- fields with quotes require dot notation
+- fields with quotes require index notation
 - fields defined across scopes require sufficient paths to resolve

 {{< chromaHTML file="code/overview/scope-and-visibility/lookup.html" title="lookup.cue" >}}